fwilhe/gardenlinux-blogs/05-putting-pieces-together.md

 This could be done using the APT package manager used by Debian, too.
 Implementing such a system seems out of scope for this proof of concept.
-There seems to be an [existing open source implementation of 'apt-ostree'](https://opendev.org/starlingx/apt-ostree), but I have not yet taken a closer look at it.
+There seems to be an [existing open source implementation of 'apt-ostree' at opendev.org/starlingx/apt-ostree](https://opendev.org/starlingx/apt-ostree), but I have not yet taken a closer look at it.

 ## Option 3: System extensions